ALINE: Joint Amortization for Bayesian Inference and Active Data Acquisition: Conclusion

 \subsection{Acknowledgements}

-DH, LA and SK were supported by the Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence FCAI).
+DH, LA and SK were supported by the Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence FCAI, 359207).
+The authors acknowledge the research environment provided by ELLIS Institute Finland.
 LA was also supported by Research Council of Finland grants 358980 and 356498.
 SK was also supported by the UKRI Turing AI World-Leading Researcher Fellowship, [EP/W002973/1].
 AB was supported by the Research Council of Finland grant no. 362534.
 The authors wish to thank Aalto Science-IT project, and CSC–IT Center for Science, Finland, for the computational and data storage resources provided.

 {A\arabic{figure}} {A\arabic{equation}} {A\arabic{table}} {A\arabic{figure}} {A\arabic{table}}

 {

 }